How to trade stocks CFDs at AvaTrade

 - Allows you to fully capitalise on market investments

-- Leverage also allows traders to offset capital losses from other trading positions
+- Leverage also allows UK traders to offset capital losses from other trading positions

 - Using leverage effectively can be pivotal as part of a balanced, well managed trade portfolio